On the correlation analysis of illiquid stocks: Introduction

 We aim to solve our issue following the approach introduced by Dunsmuir and Robinson (1981), Section 2, to take into account for missing values in time series.
 This consists in considering an imputation process $(a_t)$, such that $a_t=1$ if the series is observed at date $t$, and $a_t=0$ if it is missing.
 This process, originally introduced by Parzen (1963), is called the "amplitude modulated" sequence in the literature.
 Then, for some partially observed process $(x_t)$, the empirical serial correlations are computed using $z_t=a_tx_t$ (i.e. replacing the missing observations by zeros).
 Note that classically $P(a_t=1)$ is assumed constant (see e.g. Stoffer and Toloi (1992) or Bondon and Bahamonde (2012) among others).
 Such procedure implies to correct adequately the empirical correlations, in order to retrieve a standard normal asymptotic distribution (see Dunsmuir and Robinson (1981)).
 In our context, as zero returns means irregularly observed price changes, it will be mathematically convenient to express our problem in a similar way.
 More precisely, we define $a_t=1$ if $r_t\neq0$ at date $t$, and $a_t=0$ otherwise (see Hurn, Martin, Phillips and Yu (2021,p33) for intraday data).
 This makes our problem close to that of the missing value case, although $r_t$ is not formally missing when it is equal to zero.
 Nevertheless, the process $(a_t)$ is possibly non-stationary in our case.
 In addition, the presence of unconditional heteroscedasticity may also induce additional distortions in the autocorrelations measure.
 For these reasons, a corrected tool will be necessary to depict the correlation structure of the data adequately.
-The following example illustrates that non-standard features can be commonly observed for individual stocks.
+Noting that we can reasonably assume that $E(r_t)=0$ in general, then the corrections introduced in the paper are multiplicative.
+Hence, the main goal of the paper is to solve the adequate \emph{estimation} of $corr(r_t,r_{t-h}|r_tr_{t-h}\neq0)$ for eventual \emph{linear} specification.
+On the other hand, let us underline that since $E(|r_t|^\delta)\neq0$, then the analysis of $corr(|r_t|^\delta,|r_{t-h}|^\delta|r_tr_{t-h}\neq0)$ lead to correct the \emph{testing} of the presence of the persistence of shocks or some long memory effects in the \emph{volatility}, see Patilea and Ra\"{\i}ssi (2021).
+Now let us examine the following examples illustrating that non-standard features for $P(a_t=1)$ can be commonly observed for individual stocks.